 - Preservative-free or allergen-free prescriptions can be compounded for sensitive patients such as gluten, dyes, lactose, sugar, corn, or alcohol.

-- Multiple prescriptions can be combined into a single dosage form for convenience and ensure better patient compliance.
+- Multiple prescriptions can be combined into a single dosage form for convenience and better patient compliance.